fagia/gitlab-playground/README.md

 python-gitlab
 </pre>

-For now, the only library specified in the requirements file will be *python-gitlab* that is a quite useful Python package providing access to the GitLab API.
+For now, the only library specified in the requirements file will be *python-gitlab* that is a quite useful Python package providing access to the GitLab API (https://python-gitlab.readthedocs.io/en/stable/).

 **cmd-list-projects.py**